Mikejo5000/vsts-docs-pr/docs/work/backlogs/remove-delete-work-items.md

 You can change a single work item or several [multi-selected work items](bulk-modify-work-items.md) to a new type.

->[!TIP]
-When you connect to TFS, you can't change the work item type for an existing work item, but you can [copy the work item and specify a new type](copy-clone-work-items.md#copy-clone).
-Also, if you have several work items with type changes you want to make, you can [export them using Excel](office/bulk-add-modify-work-items-excel.md), and then re-add them as a new type.

 1. Select the ![Change team project icon](../_img/icons/change-type-icon.png) Change type... option from the work item form's ![Action icon](../_img/icons/actions-icon.png) Actions menu.